If you’re on this page that means that you want to learn more about me. So, hi!

 I spend most of my days behind my quick to be overheated laptop — getting lost in the tangled web of the internet and taking way too many screenshots along the way.
 I recently graduated Cum Laude from Design Academy Eindhoven’s Master’s programme Critical Inquiry Lab (formerly known as Design Curating and Writing).
-Over the period of two years, I’ve honed in on my fascination with imitation and copy-culture, culminating in a thesis about templates.
+For my thesis, which looks into templates, I honed in on my fascination with imitation and copy-culture.
 Both the thesis and the work which resulted from it look at what it means to use and create something that is made to be repeated over and over again.

 Over the last few years, I’ve worked as a freelance research assistant, writer and photographer.
-I have also been an editor within photography and design magazines like Unseen Magazine (2018) and TLmagazine (2019 - present).
-I also moderate panels (in Dutch and English) and occassinally work as a tutor at HKU’s Photography department.
-I try to compile the different topics I’m interested in on my are.na page, which are now mainly embedded in interface critique and network culture.
+I have also been an editor within photography and design magazines like Unseen Magazine (2018) and TLmagazine (2019 - 2020).
+I have also moderated panels (in Dutch and English) and worked as a tutor and thesis advisor at art/design schools.
+I am currently an image editor at NRC.

 You can reach me at rachelrosa1(at)gmail(dot)com, or follow me on Instagram [@rachenbach], which is way more regularly updated.